Marcus Semien Player Props: Rangers vs. Orioles

-Marcus Semien -- 2-for-4 with an RBI in his most recent game -- will be in action for the Texas Rangers against the Baltimore Orioles, with Kyle Bradish on the mound, on April 3 at 8:05 PM ET.
+On Tuesday, Marcus Semien (on the back of going 0-for-4) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 8:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with an RBI) against the Phillies.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Marcus Semien Game Info & Props vs. the Orioles